 There are interdisciplinary databases which cover more than one subject area.
-WorldCat Local, Web of Science and Scopus are examples of interdisciplinary databases.
+WorldCat Discovery, Web of Science and Scopus are examples of interdisciplinary databases.
 If you don’t know where to begin, try one of these.
 It’s also good to search several different databases, to find as much relevant information as possible.

 Under the headline “Specific databases” in the database list, you can find databases with certain kind of content, for example dissertations, encyclopaedias or citation databases.